ansys/pyprimemesh/doc/source/user_guide/launching_pyprime.rst

     >>> "%AWP_ROOT231%\meshing\Prime\runPrime.bat" server -np 4 --ip 127.0.0.1 --port 50055

-And then connecting to the server from a PyPrime :class:`Client <ansys.meshing.prime.Client>` as follows:
+And then connecting to the server in python using a PyPrime :class:`Client <ansys.meshing.prime.Client>` as follows:

 .. code:: python